kmfarley11/PokeYellow_Cpp/README.md

 Standard (clean) C++ coding practice ...
 --------------
  - code should be readable
     - this means that the intent of the code should be obvious, if not then comment
     - coding style should also be consistent with what is already in place...
        - i.e. "{" on their own line etc.
  - unit tests should be maintained and enhanced
     - this will not be strongly enforced until most classes (core dev) has already been done)
        - no need to lock code down until a definitive structure is in place
-  - pull requests will only be merged if all unit tests pass
+    - pull requests will only be merged if all unit tests pass (just run tester exe after building)
-  - NOTE: unit tests will only run in a linux environment at the moment
-   - google test/mock have been causing problems with VC / mingw
- - no project (nor object) files should be pushed into the repo (other than Makefiles)
+ - no project (nor object) files should be pushed into the repo (other than CMakeLists.txt and .cmake files)
-  - Makefiles should be maintained accordingly

 *THE FOLLOWING ARE SUBJECT TO CHANGE*
 Code Design (Data Abstraction)